ibericode/mailchimp-for-wordpress/readme.txt

 **Fixes**

-- Hidden fields which referenced interest groups by name were not sent to MailChimp.
+- Hidden fields which referenced interest groups by name were not sent to Mailchimp.
 - Adding hidden field to form would reset value on every change.

 **Improvements**